• Home

 1. Click and hold the left mouse button and move the cursor to the left or right, depending on which direction you wish to rotate to

-I hope this gives you a good introduction to understanding placeholders and how they are used within PowerPoint.
+I hope this gives you a good introduction to understanding of how to use a placeholder in PowerPoint.
 Once you have mastered using placeholders you can then expand your skills through the use of Slide Masters and begin to create your own custom templates in PowerPoint.

 Be sure to check out my other Microsoft PowerPoint articles for some more great tips.